-A new book by Douglas W Ota, Safe Passages: How Mobility Affects People and What International Schools Should Do About It, might just be the essential resource needed for expats.
+A new book by Douglas W Ota, Safe Passage: How Mobility Affects People and What International Schools Should Do About It, might just be the essential resource needed for expats.

 As an expat and experienced international school counsellor, Ota shares his knowledge on the topic with parents, teachers, administration – anyone who works with third culture kids.
 The book begins with what Ota calls The Six Laws of Transition.
 He firmly believes that these six laws are the framework required to build and maintain a programme to help expat children during transition periods – whether they are the movers or the stayers.